CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 Please have a look at the [Puhti documentation](creating-job-scripts-puhti.md) for the general introduction to batch scripts in the CSC supercomputing environment.
-On this page we focuse on Mahti specific topics.
+On this page we focus on Mahti specific topics.

 !!!
 Note
     Mahti does not have GPUs, NVMe disk on compute nodes, or the need to reserve memory.
-Instead, full nodes are allocated for jobs, with the exception of interactive jobs (link to be added).
+Instead, full nodes are allocated for jobs, with the exception of [interactive jobs](../interactive-usage/#sinteractive-in-mahti).
 Many options also work differently in Puhti and Mahti, so it is not advisable to copy scripts from Puhti to Mahti.